 Such decisions are unimaginable for people in the business world…

 Yes, I was glad that my boss was with me this morning.
 When you have to make such decisions, you just stand there and you have to decide within minutes about further actions.
 You think about if this is the alleged will of the patient.
 In a strange way, you also feel a little bit like playing god when making such decisions, because we decided to not do anything.
 I have actually noticed on various occasions that I find it hard to make such decisions, but I can back them.
 When we left the room, I realized that the young colleague, who just had her second day, was completely traumatized by this event.
-I knew that I will have to talk with her about this experience tomorrow morning.
-You just notice that such decisions have become normality after so many years.
-If I would not have told you the story in this interview, then I would probably not even think about it anymore.
+I knew that I would have to talk with her about this experience the next morning.
+You just notice that such decisions have become a normality after so many years.
+Had I not told you the story in this interview, then I would probably not even think about it anymore.

 When you have to make quick decisions, then mistakes will inevitably happen.
 How you deal with bad decisions?